Futures at Fenway: Game 1

 The opener matched the Binghamton Mets against the Portland Sea Dogs.
 Binghamton's Collin McHugh and Portland's Charlie Haeger were dominant on the mound, each holding the opponent scoreless over the first six innings and fanning six for the day.
 Binghamton scored in the 7th on back-to-back walks by Brahiam Maldonado and Allan Dykstra.
 A wild pitch and a throwing error allowed Maldonado to score, while Dykstra came home on a single by Jonathan Malo.
-Portland tied the game in the 8th, when Alex Hassan homered after Ryan Khoury had worked a lead-off walk.
+Portland tied the game in the 8th, when Alex Hassan homered after Ryan Khoury had worked a leadoff walk.

 The game went into extra innings and remained scoreless through the 10th.
 In the top of the 11th, singles by Juan Lagares, Niuman Romero, and Eric Campbell – scoring Lagares – put the Mets ahead by a run.
 Kai Gronauer followed with a 3-run homer into the Green Monster seats scoring Romero and Campbell.
 The Sea Dogs attempted a comeback in the bottom of the frame, as Ryan Dent led off with a single, and Jeremy Hazelbaker doubled, putting runners on second and third.
 After a ground-out, Jonathan Hee then singled home both Dent and Hazelbaker, but Portland would not score again.